Hello everyone!

 When I bitterly refused, he scheduled a cystoscopy to classify me as a case of interstitial cystitis, which, according to him, occurs only in the total absence of infections.
 It’s a shame that in December, at the pre-operative visit, they found me positive for E.coli (among other things, one of the most painful infections ever.

 And they gave me 7 days of Bactrim.
 From here, the collapse began.
-At the follow-up STD test in January, I still tested positive, more Bactrim.
+At the follow-up STD exam in January, I still tested positive, more Bactrim.
 Memorable was the round of phone calls with the secretaries of the clinic where in February I was supposed to have the cystoscopy, who each told me a different thing: take the antibiotic until the day of the operation, no, if you are on antibiotics you cannot be operated on, you she does the cystoscopy precisely because she is infected, no if she is infected it cannot be done…

 Additional Medical Consultations and New Challenges